GRAVITY SURVEY IDENTIFIES MULTIPLE PRIORITY DRILL TARGETS

 - Over 40 drill targets defined from high-resolution ground gravity survey

-- Promising targets also highlighted within Meekatharra Formation with interpreted intrusions and structures
+- Promising targets also identified within Meekatharra Formation, with interpreted intrusions and cross-cutting structures